List of Coronation Street characters introduced in 2020: Danny Tomlinson

 Danny Tomlinson, played by Dylan Brady, first appeared in episode 10,006, first broadcast on 14 February 2020.
 Danny is introduced as a former colleague of Ed Bailey (Trevor Michael Georges), who comes out as gay to Ed.
 Ed is shocked, but supports Danny.
 When he leaves, Ed's son James Bailey (Nathan Graham) kisses him, and it is revealed that they have a romantic history.
 James is not out as gay to his father, and Danny struggles with lying to Ed, so James promises to come out.
 Danny accidentally tweets James, asking him when they can see each other, which the media see.
 James is outed, and despite apologising to him, he does not forgive Danny.

 Details about the character and Brady's casting were announced on 9 February 2020.
 On his casting, Brady commented "I met with casting director Gennie Radcliffe and one of the directors and I did a read through.
 A week later I was told I’d got the part.
 It was so exciting, to be a part of a show that’s so ingrained in my childhood.
 I grew up watching it."

 Arthur Medwin

-Arthur Medwin, played by Paul Copley, is the ex-boyfriend of Evelyn Plummer (Maureen Lipman), with whom she begins a relationship with again.
+Arthur Medwin, played by Paul Copley, is the ex-boyfriend of Evelyn Plummer (Maureen Lipman), whom she begins a relationship with again.
 Copley's casting was announced on 14 January 2020, and was described to be playing a "secret role".
 On the day of the casting announcement, he was seen arriving on set and had been seen filming scenes with Lipman and Alan Halsall, who plays her on-screen grandson, Tyrone Dobbs.

-Arthur was Copley's third role in Coronation Street after playing a photographer in 1972 and Ivor Priestley in 2007.
-Arthur first appeared on 16 March 2020, and after the death of his wife Beryl, he built up a relationship with Evelyn, which ended when he wanted to go to Canada and she didn't, which led to his departure nearly a year later.
+Arthur was Copley's third role in Coronation Street, after playing a photographer in 1972 and Ivor Priestley in 2007.
+Arthur first appeared on 16 March 2020, and after the death of his wife Beryl, he built up a relationship with Evelyn, which ended when he wanted to go to Canada and she did not, leading to his departure nearly a year later.